 Jasper joined Watsi on September 4th, 2014.
 Eight years ago, Jasper joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jasper's most recent donation traveled 1,900 miles to support Anthonie, a 9-year-old boy from Haiti, to fund overseas prep and transportation for his life-saving heart surgery.
+Jasper's most recent donation traveled 8,800 miles to support Chanthy, a factory worker from Cambodia, to fund life-changing ear surgery.

 Jasper has funded healthcare for 105 patients in 13 countries.